Research

 Suppose we have polynomials \(f_1, \dots, f_n \in \mathbb{C}[x_1, \dots, x_m],\) each of the form

-where \(b_{i,k} \in \mathbb{C}\) and \(a_{i, k} \in \mathbb{Z}.\) What can we say about the choices of coefficients \(b_{i,k}\) which satisfy \(f_1 = \dots = f_n = 0\)?
+\[f_i = b_{i, 1} x_1^{a_{i,1}} + \dots + b_{i, m} x_m^{a_{i, m}},\]where \(b_{i,k} \in \mathbb{C}\) and \(a_{i, k} \in \mathbb{Z}.\) What can we say about the choices of coefficients \(b_{i,k}\) which satisfy \(f_1 = \dots = f_n = 0\)?

-As it turns out, there is a unique polynomial called the resultant which is defined as a polynomial \(R\) of the coefficients such that \(R(b_{1,1}, \dots, b_{n, m}) = 0\) if and only if the \(b_{i, j}\)’s satisfy \(f_1 = \dots = f_n = 0\).
+There is a unique (up to scaling) polynomial called the resultant which is defined as a polynomial \(R\) in the coefficients such that \(R(b_{1,1}, \dots, b_{n, m}) = 0\) if and only if the \(b_{i, j}\)’s satisfy \(f_1 = \dots = f_n = 0\).

 The resultant is readily computed by calculating the elimination ideal (e.g. by Groebner basis) the ideal \(I = (f_1, \dots, f_n)\) generated by the polynomials.
 The generator of the elimination ideal is precisely the resultant; however, in general, this operation is very slow as computing Groebner bases is computationally intensive (in both a theoretical sense and a practical sense: Buchberger’s algorithm, the primary method for computing Groebner bases, runs in about double-exponential time and computing resultants in quantities in the thousands in Sage without parallelism takes a modest computer anywhere from hours to days).